Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: Axioms

 Second, accounting for home advantage requires a statistical estimation of at least one parameter, which will certainly result in debates around the exact methodology and the sample used.
 As the above examples illustrate, it is improbable that the decision-makers want to instigate such controversies.

-\begin{axiom} \emph{Consistency}: The ranking should approach the ranking from the number of points as the number of rounds played increases.
-In particular, they should coincide when the competition is finished. \end{axiom}
+\begin{axiom} \emph{Consistency}: As the number of rounds played increases, the ranking should converge to the ranking given by the number of points.
+In particular, the ranking should coincide with the ranking given by the number of points when the competition is finished. \end{axiom}

 Consistency is perhaps the most essential property of ranking the teams in a suspended league.
-The number of points has no competitive alternative in the real-world.
-It is also important to use a procedure implying consistency due to its innate characteristics, not merely because it is defined separately for incomplete and complete round-robin tournaments.
+The number of points has no competitive alternative in the real-world as the primary ranking criterion.
+It is also important to use a procedure that satisfies consistency due to its innate characteristics, not merely because it is defined separately for incomplete and complete round-robin tournaments.
+For example, this condition does not hold for the eigenvector-based method proposed in \citet{LambersSpieksma2020b}.

 To summarise, five properties of the common ranking method in round-robin tournaments have been presented.
 Independence of irrelevant matches cannot be expected to hold if the league is suspended.
 Thus we are seeking a method satisfying self-consistency, invariance to cycles, home-away independence, and consistency.